Religion > Church Planning and History

 When the people are all still asleep, |

-In 1923, the Evangelical-Lutheran Church of Russia became a member of the Lutheran World Congress.
-A seminary was opened in Petrograd (St. Petersburg) in 1925 replacing the lost connection to Dorpat, which was now part of autonomous Estonia.
-The "Theological College" existed until 1934, but after 1930 regular instruction was no longer possible.
+In 1923, the Evangelical Lutheran Church of Russia became a member of the Lutheran World Congress.
+A seminary opened in Petrograd (St. Petersburg) in 1925, replacing the lost connection to Dorpat, now part of autonomous Estonia.
+The "Theological College" existed until 1934, but after 1930, regular instruction was no longer possible.
 Tutors were arrested, as were candidates and graduates.
-Of the 57 pastors who were trained only a few were able to provide ministry for any length of time.
+Of the 57 pastors trained, only a few could provide ministry for any length of time.
 Many were sent to labor camps, including Norka's last pastor, Emil Pfeiffer, and some escaped from Russia.

 Between 1917 and 1937, 130 of the 350 Protestant pastors were arrested and suffered from repression, 15 pastors were executed by shooting, 22 died in prisons, and more than 100 emigrated from Russia.
-Between 1936 and 1938, Stalin's terror destroyed all manifestation church and religious life.
-All expressions of religious life were concealed due to fear of arrest and potential execution.
+Between 1936 and 1938, Stalin's terror destroyed all manifestations of church and religious life.
+All expressions of spiritual life were concealed due to fear of arrest and potential execution.

-By the mid 1950's, religion was more tolerated by the Soviet officials.
+By the mid-1950s, religion was more tolerated by Soviet officials.
 By 1975, it was possible to register German churches in Russia.
 By 1983, 129 German Lutheran churches had been established.
 Part of this government relaxation was aimed at stemming emigration.
 Despite these small steps at restoring religious practices, it was common for the KGB (Soviet secret police) to infiltrate and influence the congregations.

-In 1923, the Evangelical-Lutheran Church of Russia became a member of the Lutheran World Congress.
-A seminary was opened in Petrograd (St. Petersburg) in 1925 replacing the lost connection to Dorpat, which was now part of autonomous Estonia.
-The "Theological College" existed until 1934, but after 1930 regular instruction was no longer possible.
+In 1923, the Evangelical Lutheran Church of Russia became a member of the Lutheran World Congress.
+A seminary opened in Petrograd (St. Petersburg) in 1925, replacing the lost connection to Dorpat, now part of autonomous Estonia.
+The "Theological College" existed until 1934, but after 1930, regular instruction was no longer possible.
 Tutors were arrested, as were candidates and graduates.
-Of the 57 pastors who were trained only a few were able to provide ministry for any length of time.
+Of the 57 pastors trained, only a few could provide ministry for any length of time.
 Many were sent to labor camps, including Norka's last pastor, Emil Pfeiffer, and some escaped from Russia.

 Between 1917 and 1937, 130 of the 350 Protestant pastors were arrested and suffered from repression, 15 pastors were executed by shooting, 22 died in prisons, and more than 100 emigrated from Russia.
-Between 1936 and 1938, Stalin's terror destroyed all manifestation church and religious life.
-All expressions of religious life were concealed due to fear of arrest and potential execution.
+Between 1936 and 1938, Stalin's terror destroyed all manifestations of church and religious life.
+All expressions of spiritual life were concealed due to fear of arrest and potential execution.

-By the mid 1950's, religion was more tolerated by the Soviet officials.
+By the mid-1950s, religion was more tolerated by Soviet officials.
 By 1975, it was possible to register German churches in Russia.
 By 1983, 129 German Lutheran churches had been established.
 Part of this government relaxation was aimed at stemming emigration.
 Despite these small steps at restoring religious practices, it was common for the KGB (Soviet secret police) to infiltrate and influence the congregations.

 Sources